Read time: 4 minutes

 When the user opens their mailboxes before the migration, Exchange Server 2019 will request a proxy connection and connect with the legacy Exchange Server hosting the mailbox.
 It has two steps-

-After completing the configuration of Exchange 2019, you can migrate your primary mailboxes from the older Exchange version to here.
+After completing the configuration of Exchange 2019, you can start to migrate bulk Exchange mailboxes (primary, shared, or archive) from the older Exchange version (2016) to the new one (2019).
 You will use your Exchange Admin Center to create a migration batch that syncs the mailboxes and migrates mailbox folders.